NicoFJ09/React-JS-course/Documentation/Annotations.md

 ### <font color="#EB5B00">6.
 Use State Hook</font>

 - Can be used for counters, forms, visibility states, loading states, etc. Basically a temp var that is global for my js file setup.
 You set an initial value and can later manipulate at will.
+- e is a standarized way of typing event, could name anything

 ---